-Sustainable living is based on four main pillars namely minimizing waste, limiting the use of Earth’s natural resources, wise use of the environment, and ensuring quality working/living environments.
+Sustainable living is based on four main pillars: minimizing waste, limiting the use of Earth’s natural resources, using the environment wisely, and ensuring quality working/living environments.

 Sustainability is about ecology, economy and equity.

 These principles include: